PROPERTY TAX EXEMPTIONS

 The applicant must submit one of the following: An award letter from the Social Security Administration or Railroad Retirement Board certifying the applicant’s eligibility to receive Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI) or a U.S. Postal Service disability pension, or a certificate from the State Commission for the Blind and Visually Handicapped stating that the applicant is legally blind.
 If the award letter or certificate states that the applicant’s disability is permanent, there is no need to re-file evidence of disability for renewal. * Income subject to change annually.

 The Alternative Veterans’ Exemption is based upon a person’s service during wartime, service in a combat area, and the degree of a service-connected disability, if any.
-The law is optional with each local government.
+The law is optional for each local government.

-Nassau County adopted an alternative property tax exemption for Gold Star Parents.
-A Gold Star is defined as the parent of a child who died in the line of duty while serving in the United States Armed Forces during a period of war.
+Nassau County also adopted an alternative property tax exemption for Gold Star Parents.
+A Gold Star Parent is defined as the parent of a child who died in the line of duty while serving in the United States Armed Forces during a period of war.

 Many veterans receive exemptions under an old law based on the money they received due to their military service.
 Veterans who are now receiving an Eligible Funds Exemption may continue to add to it by filing supplemental applications if they receive additional eligible funds.
 Veterans may continue the Eligible Funds Exemption or they may switch to the newer Alternative Veterans’ Exemption if they feel it would be more beneficial.
 Once a veteran switches to the Alternative Veterans’ Exemption, he/she can- not switch back to the Eligible Funds Law unless he/she moves to someplace in New York State which has opted not to provide the Alternative Veterans’ Exemption.